martezr/rivermeadow-labs/docs/hpe-vm-essentials/03-solution-architecture.md

 ### SaaS Platform

 The RiverMeadow SaaS platform is responsible for migration orchestration, logging, and notifications.
-The UI and REST API for interacting with RiverMeadow platform is also
+Web UI (migrate.rivermeadow.com) and REST API for interacting with the RiverMeadow platform.

 ### Migration Appliance